BugBunny/Pathways_to_Low_Fertility/README.md

 ## The dataspace

 The project makes use of DHS, WFS, and RHS data, all of which contain full birth history data allowing the segmentation into fine lexis spaces of women's family formation processes.
 A listing of the data sets used is contained in *DataInventory.xlsx*.
-All publicly-accessible data from the 3 programmes are used, barring data from 9 WFS for countries in which no subsequent survey is available; and 2 DHS files (from Senegal) where data in the excluded files are duplicated in other files from the continuous DHS.
+All the publicly-accessible data from the 3 programmes that were available by early 2019 are used, barring data from 9 WFS for countries in which no subsequent survey is available; and 2 DHS files (from Senegal) where data in the excluded files are duplicated in other files from the continuous DHS.

 ## Running the model